 Asbestos found in tower on Camp Courtney

 Some workers renovating a residential tower on Camp Courtney may have been exposed to asbestos, a cancer causing substance that was used in the construction of buildings in the past.
+These workers may want to look into attorneys for asbestos cases as their health could be effected.

 Managers at the company doing the renovation said that they were not aware that asbestos was present in the building.
 Specialists normally remove any asbestos before any renovation work can be done in a building.